 Creating reports in the field not only saves a drive back to the office but also ensures greater accuracy.
 For example, if workers are creating daily reports as they encounter things, they will create more detailed reports than if they waited to fill out a report once they left the site.
 Daily reports and any other documentation in the field will be automatically GPS tracked and time stamped which will save you from future disputes and possibly legal trouble.

-Mobile applications can be easily integrated with many systems that your company already uses for payroll, accounting, supply chain management, etc.
+Mobile applications can be easily integrated with many systems.
+Including those that your company already uses for payroll, accounting, supply chain management, etc.